hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 * Please register through the link: [Registration](https://docs.google.com/document/d/1n4WDjIZMKNghwnWzMhJKfUPSfHzUeyb4eholMpyMILY/edit?usp=sharing)
 * Create a repository inside your github account with the exact name "Applied_Machine_Learning_S20_Assignments".
 (Rename it if already created.)
 * Please review [Projects](https://github.com/hhaji/Applied-Machine-Learning/tree/master/Projects) for further instructions.
-* After completing all tasks of every assignment set upload related jupyter notebooks, for instance, assignments-1.ipynb for the first set.
+* After completing all tasks of every assignment set add related jupyter notebooks (and/or other files) in a folder in the repository, for instance, assignments-1.ipynb inside Assingment_Set_1 folder, for the first set.

 # Scores